Complexity of Eliminating (Majority) Illusion in Directed Networks: Parameterized Algorithms

 \section{Parameterized Algorithms}

 This section establishes the fixed-parameter tractability of $p$-\textsc{Difr} under two different parameterizations.
 We first present an FPT algorithm parameterized by the treewidth of the graph and the maximum deficiency.
 We present a PTAS for the $p$-\textsc{Difr} problem on planar graphs in Appendix ~\ref{sec:PTAS}.
-Subsequently, we provide an FPT algorithm parameterized by the number of vertices under $p$-illusion in Appendix ~\ref{sec:ILP}.
+Subsequently, we provide FPT algorithms parameterized by the number of vertices under $p$-illusion and the treedepth of the constraints matrix of the ILP formulation of $p$-\textsc{Difr} separately.